henriqueacribeiro/invenhelper/README.md

 The application behavior can be tested using `gradle test`.
 This command will execute basic logic verification (unit testing) and integration tests using an in-memory H2 database on MySQL mode.

 The `databaseinit.sql` in the `resources` directory inside the `test` main directory contains a script that creates the database.

+# API Documentation
+While running, visiting the `/doc.html` page will show the Swagger documentation.